vojtechruz/vojtechruzicka-blog/drafts/javafx/javafx-layouts-advanced/index.md

 Center has dynamic size and fills rest of the space not occupied by other sections.
 Let's look at an example:

 ![BorderPane Resizing](borderpane-resizing.gif)

+## What's next
+Now when we know how to use various layouts, we'll cover how to style JavaFX components using CSS.